simop07/swiss_summer_student_program/miscellaneous.md

 f_{\text{geom}} = \frac{\int_{\theta_{\min}}^{\theta_{\max}} F(\theta) \, d\theta}{\int_{-90^\circ}^{90^\circ} F(\theta) \, d\theta}$$
 where \(F(\theta)\) is the **angular reflection function** derived from the PTFE paper.

 However, the PMT is **circular**, not square.
-This introduces a non-uniform acceptance across the azimuthal angle: photons at larger polar angles hit the circular photocathode with different probabilities.
+This introduces a non-uniform acceptance across the azimuthal angle: photons at larger polar angles hit the circular hole with different probabilities.
 To account for this, we define an effective acceptance correction \(C(x)\) as:
 $$
 C(x) = \sqrt{1 - \left(\frac{x-a}{R}\right)^2}$$
 where: